CircleCI-Public/circleci-demo-python-flask/README.md

 - You will not need to install or setup a Python environment to follow the tutorial - you can follow along by making edits to config on GitHub if you wish.
 - No matter what language or stack you are going to use with CircleCI, we recommend following the walkthrough first, as it introduces concepts about CircleCI that you can then apply to your own project.

+## Deployment to Heroku

+The application demonstrates how to deploy to Heroku from CircleCI 2.0.
+Please consult the [Project Walkthrough](https://circleci.com/docs/2.0/project-walkthrough/) for documentation on how this works.

 ## Running locally

 **Note:** As mentioned above you don't need to run this application locally to learn about using CircleCI.